(This article may or may not contain affiliate links. What does that mean?)

 Where to Stay

 Your best bet to find a hotel nearby will be to look in Painesville Ohio.
-There are several bed and breakfasts you can choose from, as well as a Residence Inn.
+Use the map below to find one of several bed and breakfasts you can choose from, as well as a Residence Inn by Marriott Cleveland Mentor.

 Bonus Beach: Presque Isle State Park- Erie Pennsylvania

-I consider Presque Isle a bonus because it’s not in Ohio, it’s right over the border in Pennsylvania.
+I consider Presque Isle a bonus because it’s not in Ohio.
+It’s right over the border in Pennsylvania.
 But it’s a really nice beach and a really great area so I’m sneaking it in.
-First thing you need to know is that Presque Isle is not actually an island, it’s a peninsula.
+The first thing you need to know is that Presque Isle is not actually an island.
+It’s a peninsula.
 The second thing you need to know is that it’s huge.
-There are many beaches to choose from and they offer different amenities.
-My family is a fan of beach 11 because it has a playground nearby and changing areas.
-Beach 7 is wheelchair friendly.
+There are many great beaches to choose from and they offer different amenities.
+My family is a fan of beach 11 because it has a ton of playground equipment nearby and changing areas.
+Beach 7 is wheelchair-friendly.
 Even though we live less than 15 minutes from Edgewater, we still find ourselves coming to Presque Isle for a weekend getaway.

 Pro: Lots of amenities to choose from and a lot of space to spread out, so not a lot of crowds.